forgotten women artists

 ~ the ultimate professional:19/20th century painter Thérèse Schwartze

-For some women artists, a minority, these obstacles were able to be overcome, or had no significant effect.
+For some women artists, a minority, these obstacles were able to be overcome, or had little significant effect.
 Rather, these artists’ obscurity arises from other occurrences, such as a small output, impoverishment or a change in artistic fashions.

-~ the ill-fated 17th century Italian prodigy Arcangela Paladini
+- the ill-fated 17th century Italian prodigy Arcangela Paladini

 ~ the multi-talented English painter/writer/futurist and horticulturist Jane Loudon